tsantos84/droplet-application/docs/templating.md

 # Templating

-Droplet Framework ships with TemplatingDroplet that configures the [Symfony Templating Component][1] to run with your application.
+Droplet Framework ships with TemplatingDroplet that integrates the [Symfony Templating Component][1] to the application.

 ## Configuration